CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

     Give an example of a company that uses an API to allow access to their data.

-## 2. How to use the `fetch` API to do AJAX calls
+## 2. How to use `fetch` to do network requests

 ### Explanation

-- Modern replacement of XMLHttpRequest
+- A way for websites to request from other places on the internet
 - Uses Promise structure
 - The Fetch API is defined in the browser (window.fetch)
 - Only modern browsers support it (show [caniuse.com](https://caniuse.com/#feat=fetch))